|Area Director's Office|

 Dr. Laurence (Larry) Chandler - Area Director

 Dr. Chandler received his Ph.D. in entomology from Texas A&M University.
-He joined USDA-Agricultural Research Service in 1982 and has served in several positions including Research Entomologist in Weslaco, TX (1982-1989), Research Entomologist in Tifton, GA (1989-1994), Research Leader of the Northern Grain Insects Research Laboratory in Brookings, SD (1994-1999), Director of the Red River Valley Agricultural Research Center in Fargo, ND (1999-2004), Associate Director of the Northern Plains Area in Fort Collins, CO (2004-2008), Director of the Midwest Area in Peoria, IL (2008-2012).
-He transferred back to Fort Collins, CO in 2012 and currently serves as the Director for the Northern Plains Area.
+He joined the USDA-Agricultural Research Service in 1982 and has served in several positions including Research Entomologist in Weslaco, TX (1982-1989), Research Entomologist in Tifton, GA (1989-1994), Research Leader of the Northern Grain Insects Research Laboratory in Brookings, SD (1994-1999), Director of the Red River Valley Agricultural Research Center in Fargo, ND (1999-2004), Associate Director of the Northern Plains Area in Fort Collins, CO (2004-2008), and Director of the Midwest Area in Peoria, IL (2008-2012).
+He transferred back to Fort Collins, CO in 2012 to serve as Director of the Northern Plains Area and currently serves as the Director for the newly formed Plains Area.
 During his active research career he conducted research on IPM of horticultural and field crop insect pests.
-He has previously served as the ARS Technical Coordinator for the Corn Rootworm Areawide Pest Management Program and the ARS Coordinator for the National Sclerotinia Initiative, and currently co-chairs the ARS Information Technology Steering Committee.
-He received an ARS Technology Transfer Award in 1999 and the USDA Secretary’s Award for Superior Service in 2002.
+He has previously served as the ARS Technical Coordinator for the Corn Rootworm Areawide Pest Management Program, the ARS Coordinator for the National Sclerotinia Initiative, and the chair/co-chair of the ARS Information Technology Steering Committee.
+He received an ARS Technology Transfer Award in 1999 and the USDA Secretary's Award for Individual/Team Superior Service in 2002, 2012 and 2014.